-(b) The individual shall obtain supporting documentation, which may include signed statements from other individuals who are familiar with the individual's situation, that confirms the individual's claim.
+(b) The individual shall obtain supporting documentation, which may include signed statements from other individuals who are familiar with the individual's situation, confirming the individual's claim.

-(c) If the administrative agency obtains both the signed statement and adequate supporting documentation from the individual, the administrative agency will not count an individual's ownership interest as an available resource during any period in which the individual was unaware of the ownership interest.
+(c) When the administrative agency obtains both the signed statement and adequate supporting documentation from the individual, the administrative agency shall not count an individual's ownership interest as an available resource during any period in which the individual was unaware of the ownership interest.

 (d) The administrative agency shall evaluate the value of previously unknown ownership interests, including any monies (interest, dividends, or other earnings) that have accumulated on it, under income-counting rules for that item.

-(e) If either the signed statement or the supporting documentation is not provided, the administrative agency shall count an individual's ownership interest as an available resource during any period in which the individual claimed to be unaware of the ownership interest.
+(e) When the signed statement or the supporting documentation is not provided, the administrative agency shall count an individual's ownership interest as an available resource during any period in which the individual claimed to be unaware of the ownership interest.
 When appropriate, the administrative agency shall evaluate the individual for overpayment or potential fraud in accordance with rule 5160:1-2-04 of the Administrative Code.

 (4) Shared ownership.

-(a) If the individual shares ownership with another person (co-owner) and the individual is unable to make the resource available because one of the owners cannot be located, the cost of a legal action is prohibitive, or the individual was unsuccessful in a legal action, the resource is not counted.
-Availability of the resource is reexamined at each eligibility review.
+(a) When the individual shares ownership with another person (co-owner) and the individual is unable to make the resource available because one of the owners cannot be located, the cost of a legal action is prohibitive, or the individual was unsuccessful in a legal action, the resource is not countable.
+Availability of the resource shall be reexamined at each eligibility review.

-(b) If the co-owner is the individual's spouse, parent (if the individual is under age eighteen), or child under age eighteen, the ability to use or dispose of the resource is assumed to exist unless the individual can provide documentation of the contrary.
+(b) When the co-owner is the individual's spouse, parent (when the individual is under age eighteen), or child under age eighteen, the ability to use or dispose of the resource exists for the individual unless he or she provides documentation to the contrary.

 (5) Continuing verification.

-(a) The administrative agency shall verify the value of real and personal property with each application or renewal and any time information is provided that indicates that a change in the individual's resources may have occurred.
+(a) The administrative agency shall verify the value of real and personal property with each application or renewal and any time information is provided indicating a change in the individual's resources may have occurred.

 (b) The administrative agency shall record the verification and place all supporting documents in the case record.

-(D) Resources of family members, households, and aliens.
+(D) Resources of family members, households, and non-citizens.

 (1) The resources of spouses residing together are addressed in accordance with the deeming of resources in rule 5160:1-3-05.20 of the Administrative Code.

-(2) The administrative agency shall apply the resource limitation for an individual effective with the month following the month a married couple separates or divorces or one member dies.
+(2) The administrative agency shall apply the resource limit for an individual effective the month following the month a married couple separates or divorces or one member dies.

 (3) The resources of a child under the age of eighteen are addressed in accordance with the deeming of resources in rule 5160:1-3-05.20 of the Administrative Code.

-(4) The resources of an alien and sponsor(s) are addressed in accordance with the sponsor-to-alien deeming requirements in Chapter 5101:1-2 of the Administrative Code.
+(4) The resources of a non-citizen and sponsor(s) are addressed in accordance with the sponsor-to-non-citizen deeming requirements in accordance with rule 5160:1-3-05.20 of the Administrative Code.

-(E) Resources determined excluded from the applicable resource limit for medical assistance remain excluded at the time of the individual's death.
+(E) Resources that are determined to be excluded from the applicable resource limit for medical assistance remain excluded at the time of the individual's death.
 Excluded resources are part of the deceased individual's estate and are subject to the estate recovery provisions in accordance with section 5162.21 of the Revised Code.

-(F) For purposes of determining or renewing eligibility for medical assistance on or after February 8, 2006, the entrance fee for individuals residing in a continuing care retirement community or a life care community must be considered an available resource in accordance with rule 5160:1-6-01.8 of the Administrative Code.
+(F) The entrance fee for individuals residing in a continuing care retirement community or a life care community must be considered an available resource in accordance with rule 5160:1-6-02.3 of the Administrative Code.